ViBiOh/goweb/README.md

 You can configure app by passing CLI args or environment variables (cf. Usage section).
 CLI override environment variables.

-You'll find a Kubernetes exemple (without secrets) in the infra/ folder.
+You'll find a Helm Kubernetes exemple (without secrets) in the infra/ folder.

 ## CI